datadesk/python-elections/source/index.rst

     $ pip install python-elections

 Once it's installed you can immediately begin accessing data with your AP login credentials.
-Here is quick example.
+Here is a quick example.

 .. code-block:: python